kanaka/mal/process/guide.md

 #### Optional additions

-* Add meta-data support to composite data types (lists, vectors and hash-maps), and to functions (native or not), by adding a new metadata attribute that refers to another mal value/type (nil by default).
+* Add meta-data support to composite data types (lists, vectors, hash-maps and atoms), and to functions (native or not), by adding a new metadata attribute that refers to another mal value/type (nil by default).
 Add the following metadata related core functions (and remove any stub versions):